Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

 \subsection{Self-adjoint extensions}

 The problem of determining the self-adjoint extensions of $\delcomp$ on $\ldue$ has been widely studied in different fields.
-A lot of work has been done in the case $\alpha=-1$, in the setting of Riemannian manifolds with conical singularities (see e.g., \cite{cheeger,mooers}), and the same methods have been applied in the more general context of metric cusps or horns (see e.g., \cite{cheeger2,bruning}) that covers the case $\alpha<-1$.
-See also \cite{lesch}.
+A lot of work has been done in the case $\alpha=-1$, in the setting of Riemannian manifolds with conical singularities (see e.g., \cite{cheeger,mooers}), and the same methods have been applied in the more general context of metric cusps or horns that covers the case $\alpha<-1$ (see e.g., \cite{cheeger2,bruning,lesch}).
 Concerning $\alpha>-1$, on the other hand, the literature regarding $\Delta$ is more thin (see e.g., \cite{morgan}).

 In the following we will consider only the real self-adjoint extensions, i.e., all the function spaces taken into consideration are composed of real-valued functions.
 We refer to Appendix~\ref{app:schroedinger} for a discussion of the complex case.